 "My #1 tip: Love yourself now.
 Don't wait till you reach your goals, whatever they may be.
 Love yourself so much that you feel compelled to nourish yourself with healthy foods, get up and move your beautiful body, and practice gratitude." – Olivia Maceira @oliviablissful

-Olivia recommends to start by loving who you are right now (even if you’re a few pounds overweight).
-By doing this, you’re showing yourself that you care enough about yourself as a person to work through the hard part of giving up a donut or walking around the block all in the attempt to better your health.
+Olivia recommends starting by loving who you are right now (even if you're a few pounds overweight).
+By doing this, you're showing yourself that you care enough about yourself as a person to work through the hard part of giving up a donut or walking around the block all in the attempt to better your health.

 Kate Purtle, 92 Pounds

 "When I first started my weight loss journey I required validation from external sources [including the opposite gender].
 But when you try to lose weight in spite of something, or because of someone else, or for attention purposes, or for some other external reason, you can only get so far before you lose sight of what you're trying to achieve.
 When you decide that you want to lose weight for yourself […] it is a much more powerful and strong source of motivation and one which will last a lifetime." – Kate Purtle @persistencepays

 A recurring theme in weight-loss advice is to find a motivation that resonates with you.
 More importantly, Kate says, is to find one that neither depends on an external event (like an upcoming reunion), nor an external person (like a guy you have feelings for).
 Motivation needs to come from within.
 If you're struggling to seek motivation, think about all reasons to lose weight besides fitting into your old jeans, like slashing your risk of metabolic diseases.